Top quark flavor changing couplings at a muon collider: Limits on and from production in hadronic channel.

 In this section we consider the single-top production process discussed in section \ref{sec:mmtunn} in the hadronic decay channel which, at the parton level, leads to six-fermion final states,

-This equation defines our parton-level signal process, which is not allowed in the SM at tree level and must proceed, therefore, through anomalous interactions.
+This equation defines our parton-level signal process, which is not allowed in the SM at tree level and must proceed, therefore, through effective FC couplings.
 We simulate the signal process and its SM backgrounds in the unitary-gauge SM, with two massless generations, with Cabibbo mixing in the quark sector, augmented by the dimension-6 operators (\ref{eq:operators}).
 As mentioned above, we implement those operators in MG5 \cite{alw14} with FeynRules \cite{all14}, and analyze the MG5 events with ROOT \cite{root}.

 Representative Feynman diagrams for (\ref{eq:hc.1}) can be obtained by attaching appropriate hadronic decay vertices to the top lines in figure (\ref{fig:mmtunn}).
-We let $C^{uW}_{k3}\neq 0 \neq C^{uW}_{3k}$, $k=1,2,3$, and set all other Wilson couplings to vanish.
-We then obtain 904 Feynman diagrams for $t$ production and decay, with $\nu=\nu_\mu$, and as many for $\bar{t}$ production.
-Out of those, 288 diagrams have one anomalous vertex, 344 diagrams have two, 240 diagrams have three and 32 have four anomalous vertices.
-There are, in addition, 696 diagrams for $t$ production and decay, with $\nu=\nu_e$, and an equal number for $\nu=\nu_\tau$, and the same quantities for $\bar{t}$ production.
-Out of those diagrams, there are 192 with one anomalous vertex, 240 with two, 232 with three and 32 with four anomalous vertices.
-In total, for $t$ and $\bar{t}$ production with $\nu=\nu_\mu$, $\nu_e$, $\nu_\tau$ and all quark-flavor combinations taken into account, we have 4592 Feynman diagrams.
-In practice, however, for $C^{uW}_{ij} \lesssim 1$, only diagrams with one anomalous vertex are numerically significant, of which there are in total 1344.
-Those diagrams involve the off-diagonal couplings $C^{uW}_{k3,3k}$ with $k=1$, 2.
-In the remainder of this section we refer to $C^{uW}_{13,31}$ for concreteness, in the understanding that the results obtained apply equally well to $C^{uW}_{23,32}$.
+We let $C^{uW}_{13}\neq 0 \neq C^{uW}_{31}$ and $C^{uB}_{13}\neq 0 \neq C^{uB}_{31}$ one at a time, and set all other Wilson couplings to vanish.
+For each Wilson coefficient there are diagrams containing $n$ effective vertices, with $1\leq n\leq4$.
+In practice, however, for $|C^{uW,uB}_{ij}| \lesssim 1$, only diagrams with one anomalous vertex are numerically significant.
+Those diagrams involve the off-diagonal couplings $C^{uW,uB}_{k3,3k}$ with $k=1$, 2.
+In the remainder of this section we refer to $C^{uW,uB}_{13,31}$ for concreteness, in the understanding that the results obtained apply equally well to $C^{uW,uB}_{23,32}$.